phw/peek/BUILD_NOTES.md

 # Peek build and packaging notes
 This file contains information about building and packaging Peek.
-The information here is mainly for developers and packagers, end users should refer to the installation instrctions in README.md.
+The information here is mainly for developers and packagers, end users should refer to the installation instructions in README.md.

 ## Building